 Factors that must be considered in reaching a decision for management include the history of the lesion, age, sex, and family history of the patient, physical characteristics of the gland, local symptoms, and laboratory evaluation.
 The age of the patient is an important consideration since the ratio of malignant to benign nodules is higher in youth and lower in older age.
 Male sex carries a similar importance (21).
 Nodules are less frequent in men, and a greater proportion are malignant.

 A most important piece of information regarding a nodule is a history of prior neck irradiation.
 Any irradiation above 50 rads (50 cGrays) to the thyroid during childhood should be viewed with concern.
 Exposure to 100-700 rads during the first 3 or 4 years of life has been associated with a 1-7% incidence of thyroid cancer occurring 10-30 years later (25-30).
 Radiation exposure during adolescence or early adulthood for acne or for other reasons has also been identified as a cause of this disease.
 Although this association was known by 1950, patients were still being seen with radiation-related tumors who received x-ray treatment as late as 1959.
 Radiation therapy for other benign or malignant lesions in the neck is still in use in selected patients; such exposure will thus continue to be a relevant part of the history.
-Because of the high prevalence (20-40%) of carcinoma in nodules resected from irradiated glands, the finding of one or more clear-cut nodules in a radiated gland, or a cold area on scan, must be viewed with alarm and requires consideration for a complete diagnostic iter, including FNAC.
+Because of the high prevalence (20-40%) of carcinoma in nodules resected from irradiated glands, the finding of one or more clear-cut nodules in a radiated gland, or a cold area on scan, must be viewed with alarm and requires consideration for removal, as indicated below.
 In this case, multiple nodules do not indicate that the lesions are benign.
-In contrast, prior exposure to internal radiation from 131-I for diagnostic or therapeutic purposes is not associated with an increased risk of developing thyroid carcinoma.
+In contrast, prior exposure to internal radiation from 131-I for diagnostic or therapeutic purposes has not to date been associated with an increased risk of developing thyroid carcinoma.

 Occasionally the gland has, in addition to a nodule, the diffuse enlargement and firm consistency of chronic thyroiditis, a palpable pyramidal lobe, and antibody test results that may be positive.
 These findings strongly suggest thyroiditis but do not disclose the nature of the nodule, which must be evaluated independently.
 It should be remembered that 14 – 20% (30, 33) of thyroid cancer specimens contain diffuse or focal thyroiditis.
 In addition, a positive association of thyroid cancer and Hashimoto’s thyroiditis has been reported, but is not proven (v.i.).